| |

 Note: Asked of a half sample.

-which some people believe was caused by a spacecraft from another planet that crashed there: a
+which some people believe was caused by a spacecraft from another planet that

 great deal, a moderate amount, on a little, or nothing at all?